adam-werner/Our.Umbraco.StorageProviders.AWSS3/README.md

-# Umbraco.StorageProviders
+# Our.Umbraco.StorageProviders.AWSS3

-This repository contains Umbraco storage providers that can replace the default physical file storage.

-## Umbraco.StorageProviders.AWSS3

 The AWS S3 Storage provider has an implementation of the Umbraco `IFileSystem` that connects to an AWS S3 Storage container.

 It also has the following features:
-- middleware for serving media files from the `/media` path
+- middleware for serving media files from the `/media` path with support for the image cache with files in the `/cache` path
 - ImageSharp image provider

 ### Usage

-Note to use on the current version (1.0.5) of ImageSharp.Web and Umbraco the following must be done:
-- Build Umbraco.Web.Common against the version of ImageSharp.Web on MyGet
-- ImageSharp.Web includes a breaking change, change CropWebProcessor.cs as shown here https://gist.github.com/andyfelton-equatedigital/9e5e02dd1ff53f3639e293ce911b7fba
-- Use your version of Umbraco.Web.Common on your project

 This provider can be added in the `Startup.cs` file: